ice1x/web-crawler/README.md

 #Web Spider
-This application walk through the web site and collecting URI's, after collecting completed - check their HTTP code.
+This application walk through the web site and collecting URI's.
+Check their HTTP code.

 #How-To use: